daxa-ai/pebblo/docs/gh_pages/docs/safe_retriever.md

    The figure denotes the cumulative count of retrievals happened for all the apps.

 3. **Prompts with Findings**:
    The number of prompts that has one or more findings over the total number of prompts used during retrieval process.
-This field indicates the number of prompts that need to be inspected to remediated for Gen-AI inference.
+This field indicates the number of prompts that need to be inspected for Gen-AI inference.

 4. **Active Users**:
    The number of active users for all the retrieval type applications.